 Kettle and Thermometer

-So a kettle is a nice kitchen appliance that should be in anyone’s kitchen.
-However, if you are a on a tight budget, any pan on the stove should do it.
-But remember, boiling water in a pan on an electric stove is not efficient and it will cost you more in the long run.
+A kettle is a useful kitchen appliance that should be in anyone’s kitchen.
+However, if you are on a tight budget, any pan on the stove can suffice.
+Keep in mind, though, that boiling water in a pan on an electric stove is inefficient and may cost more over time.

 Ingredients – Water and Coffee Beans